chips-blockchain/docker/README.md

 ## Installation

-At the current stage of the project there are a few options of how to install the game.

 > The backend node on which any of the entities of the game are running must possess an IP address which is reachable over the internet.
 The condition to have a public ip address is mentioned below.

 ### Manual Installation

-> Note: Make sure to follow Install CHIPS-cli wallet first, the CHIPS daemon should be synced!

 [Compilation guide](https://github.com/chips-blockchain/bet/blob/master/compile.md)